jasonhwardell/Phantom-Funeral/content/_index.md

 The site design and implementation is whole-hog lifted from [Michael Lombardi's Platen Template](https://github.com/platenio/platen-template).
 It's a good design and I like it a lot.

-As of November 2022, I've completed the web version for several of my [adventures](/games/adventures/) and [other short whatnots](/games/things/).
-No longer will you hit a blank page should you navigate therein!
+As of March 2023, my newest adventure: [STONES TO KILL THE SEA](/games/adventures/stkts/) is live and ready for your enjoyment.
+Additionally, print copies of [KOBOLDS.
+IN THE EQUIPMENT GRAVEYARD](/games/adventures/kiteg/) are on their way and will soon be available with at least two of your favorite TTRPG retailers!

 I also make some dungeon-worthy music as [In the Vast Forest](https://inthevastforest.bandcamp.com/).
-Check out my contribution to [Heimat Der Katastrophe's](https://heimatderkatastrophe.bandcamp.com/) Dungeon Synth Magazine below!
+Check out my soundtrack for Andrew Orvedahl's brilliant game [DUSTER](https://www.occupiedhex.com/duster) below.

-<iframe style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/album=3511152674/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/artwork=small/track=521890882/transparent=true/" seamless><a href="https://heimatderkatastrophe.bandcamp.com/album/hdk-120-hdk-dungeon-synth-magazine-6">HDK 120 † HDK Dungeon​-​synth magazine # 6 by V.A.</a></iframe>
+<iframe style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/album=1087841033/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/artwork=small/transparent=true/" seamless><a href="https://inthevastforest.bandcamp.com/album/duster-ep">Duster EP by In the Vast Forest</a></iframe>

 If you wanna, you can follow me on <a rel="me" href="https://dice.camp/@jasonwardell">Mastodon</a>.